harmonydata/harmonydata.github.io/content/en/_index.md

     Harmony is a project in active development and you can [contribute](https://github.com/harmonydata/harmony).

     If you have found a bug or would like a new feature, you can [raise an issue here for issues with Harmony's natural language understanding functionality](https://github.com/harmonydata/harmony/issues), or alternatively [here for issues with Harmony's user interface and graphics](https://github.com/harmonydata/app/issues).
+You can also join [our Discord server](https://discord.gg/harmonydata)!

   buttons:
   - text: Try Harmony Now!